secretstartups/handbook/job-families/marketing/community-operations-manager/index.html.md

 #### Community Operations Manager (Intermediate) Responsibilities
 - Extends the Junior Community Operations Manager responsibilities.
 - Assist in developing common policies, processes and resources consistent across all community programs, with a handbook-first approach.
-- Assess new tools to more effectively serve the GitLab community and to contribute to growth.
+- Manage existing tools and assess new tools to more effectively serve the GitLab community and to contribute to growth.
-- Drive the design and implementation of all relevant community KPI dashboards.
+- Partner with all Program Managers on the Community Relations team to measure and report the success of their programs.
+In doing so, you will also be working closely with the Marketing Operations, and Data and Analytics teams.
-- Provide advice and implement proposals to increase website traffic for community-oriented content.
-Measure the impact in number of contributions and program memberships.
+- Establish quarterly budgeting processes.
+Maintain and lead a regular planning and reporting cadence for the Community Relations team.

 #### Community Operations Manager (Intermediate) Requirements
 - 3-5 years of experience.